hietakangas-laboratory/LAM/README.md

 A video tutorial series on LAM can be found on YouTube [here](https://www.youtube.com/playlist?list=PLjv-8Gzxh3AynUtI3HaahU2oddMbDpgtx).

-Hietakangas lab also provides a stitching script that uses ImageJ to properly stitch images for object detection and following LAM analysis.
+Hietakangas lab also provides a stitching script that uses ImageJ to properly stitch tile scan images for object detection and following LAM analysis.
 The script can be found [here](https://github.com/hietakangas-laboratory/Stitch).

 For object segmentation and/or acquirement of label information, we also provide a wrapper package for [StarDist](https://github.com/stardist/stardist) called [predictSD](https://github.com/hietakangas-laboratory/predictSD)